dmerson/ExampleProject/Instructions.md

 Commit it with "No course query"

+Exercise:
+Create a sql query that shows a list of all the names in the person and student table.
+Create a stored procedure called "GetAllPeoples" in your database that uses this and write your answer below.

+Commit it with "All my people dawg"

+Exercise:
+Create a sql query that returns all the courses for a given studentid.
+Create a sql stored proc that passes the studentid and returns only the courses for the person.

+Commit it with "Get my classes"

 * Exercise
 * Make a change that will change the application name of every page to be your name.